fieldpapers/fp-tiler/README.md

 ## Installation

-This is a typical NPM-managed install, except that [node-gdal](https://github.com/naturalatlas/node-gdal) must be built from source in order to support FP's old JPEG-compressed snapshots.
+This is a typical npm-managed install, except that [node-gdal](https://github.com/naturalatlas/node-gdal) must be built from source in order to support FP's old JPEG-compressed snapshots.